afkatja/tictactoe/README.md

   - using a [two-dimensional javascript Array](http://stackoverflow.com/questions/966225/how-can-i-create-a-two-dimensional-array-in-javascript)?
   - using a [javascript object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer)?
   - any other nice way?
+  - check every time a new symbol is added if there is a winning state

 - step 7: game status
-  - determine whether we have a winner on click cell using the defined rules from step 4
+  - determine whether we have a winner on click cell using the defined rules from step 6
   - game finished in a draw (all cells filled but no winner)
   - display game status
   - implement a reset button